SukprasarnRatt/MPI-ChameleonCloud-Cluster-Setup/README.md

 # MPI-ChameleonCloud-Cluster-Setup

-Setup and Configuration of a Virtual Machine Cluster to Run MPI Programs.
+**Setup and Configuration of a Virtual Machine Cluster to Run MPI Programs**

+---

+## Objective

-Objective: This repository showcases the setup of a virtual machine (VM) cluster to run MPICH programs on Chameleon Cloud, with a detailed walk-through of configurations, shared storage via NFS, and running MPI-based parallel programs.
+This repository showcases the process of setting up a virtual machine (VM) cluster on Chameleon Cloud to execute MPI-based parallel programs.
+It includes detailed configurations for shared storage using NFS, installation of MPICH, and execution of a distributed "Hello World" program.

-Features:
+---

+## Features

-Virtual Machine (VM) deployment and configuration.
+- **Virtual Machine Deployment and Configuration**:
-NFS server setup for shared storage.
+  Set up a cluster with multiple VMs for parallel computing.

+- **NFS Server Setup**:
+  Configure a shared storage system for seamless data sharing between nodes.

+- **MPICH Installation**:
+  Install and configure the MPICH library for running MPI programs.

+- **Distributed Program Execution**:
-MPICH installation and parallel program execution.
+  Run and verify a parallel "Hello World" program across the cluster.
-Execution of a distributed Hello World MPI program.